Financial aid and scholarships

 Your education is about your future — let us invest in you.

 The College of Education awards hundreds of scholarships each year to undergraduate and graduate students alike, thanks to the generosity of private donors.
-To be considered for these scholarships, applicants must have an undergraduate GPA of at least 2.5 or a graduate GPA of at least 3.0.
-Some scholarships are reserved specifically for students with demonstrated financial need.
-To qualify for these scholarships, applicants must have a current FAFSA on file with the university.
+To be considered for these scholarships, applicants must:

 How to Apply

 The annual application period for private scholarships is Oct.
-1 through March 1, and the application can be accessed through AcademicWorks.
+1 through March 1 of each year, and the application can be accessed through ScholarshipUniverse.
 Your application will be considered for private aid through both the College of Education and the Office of Student Financial Aid.
-Please note: AcademicWorks does not replace the FAFSA.
+Please note: ScholarshipUniverse does not replace the FAFSA.

 Dean's Doctoral Research Fund